Choosing Ecommerce Development Services

 Decision 2: Choose a Cart: SaaS, Open-Source or Ground-up Solution?Before you answer that, we’re going to define each of these and go over the advantages and disadvantages of each compared with the others.
 By the end of this section, you should have a good idea of which cart type is right for your business.

-A. Cart TypesGiven the plethora of shopping carts available, we’ve broken them down into the most basic decision, one which will affect everything you do going forward, but one which most of your ecommerce peers aren’t even aware of.
+A. Cart TypesGiven the plethora of shopping carts available, we’ve broken them down into the most basic decision.
+One will affect everything you do going forward, but one which most of your ecommerce peers aren’t even aware of.
 After all, it wouldn’t make sense to first decide on a cart and then be stuck in a more important, broad category that may not fit your business model, right?

 Definition of SaaSSoftware as a Service, or SaaS, are those carts that promise a whole slew of features at a low monthly cost.
 When you stop paying, the cart stops existing.
 You may be able to keep an export of your products and customers, but any work you put into the appearance or functionality of the cart disappears forever.This business model is similar to the idea of leasing a car versus buying one: You never get rid of the monthly payments, but you always have a new car.